-Virtualization has quickly become a core part of data center culture.
-Although hardware still matters, the popularity of virtualization continues to grow as it’s both faster and better.
 Virtualizations with VMware will allow you to grow by moving past the single server, single application philosophy to operating several virtual machines on one physical server.

-As the operating systems available today only use a fraction of all of the resources that are available on the physical server, computing power that can be valuable is just left to sit idle for long periods of time.
-As a result, it is important to use the available resources as it can reduce both IT expenses and time.
+As the operating systems available today only use a fraction of all the resources available on the physical server, computing power that can be valuable is just left to sit idle for long periods.
+A

 Further, issues with private clouds, network automation, and security need to be considered.